PSYMARKER/leida-matlab/README.md

 ## LEiDA Transitions K

-The function ***LEiDA_TransitionsK.m*** should be used to analyse the state-to-state transitions considering a state space of dimension to be defined by the user, i.e., by the value selected for K. This function is divided into two sections.
+The function ***LEiDA_TransitionsK.m*** should be used to analyse the state-to-state transitions considering a state space of dimension to be defined by the user, i.e., by the value selected for K. This function is divided into three sections.
 The user is expected to only need to change the inputs in *Section A*.

 Input parameters: